Nicolasedit/wireless-exam/open.md

    2. Explain how these pieces of information are utilized by a receiver.
 (4 points)
       - Describe how the receiver utilizes satellite signals to calculate its position, velocity, and time (PVT).**

+**Describe the effect of pseudorange errors on the Position, Velocity, and Time (PVT) solution and explain the role of the Dilution of Precision factor (e.g., GDOP, HDOP).**
+1. Explain the effect of pseudorange errors on the Position, Velocity, and Time (PVT) solution.
+(3 points)
+Describe how errors in the measurement of pseudoranges from GNSS satellites affect the accuracy of the PVT solution.
+2. Discuss the role of the Dilution of Precision (DOP) factor in GNSS positioning.
+(3 points) Define what Dilution of Precision (DOP) factors (e.g., GDOP, HDOP) represent in GNSS.
+Discuss the relationship between DOP values and the accuracy and reliability of the PVT solution.
+Provide examples of scenarios where high and low DOP values impact GNSS performance.

 ## WLAN - wifi

 **Power saving mode in 802.11 + attack**